-Apple's drag and drop tool for mobile has always had more features on iPad than iPhone because of its larger screen.
-That has changed with iOS 15 as Apple's top-selling handset offers a new drag and drop feature: the ability to move certain items from one app to another.
-It works will all of the best iPhones.
+Apple's drag-and-drop tool for mobile has always had more features on iPad than iPhone because of the former's larger screen.
+However, that changed with iOS 15, as Apple's top-selling handset now offers the ability to move certain items from one app to another.

 Using drag and drop in iOS 15

-Because iPhone doesn't include side-by-side multitasking, it's never been feasible to move content between two apps — at least in the same way as it's done on iPad.
+Because iPhone doesn't include side-by-side multitasking, it's never been feasible to move content between two apps — at least in the same way as on the iPad.
 So in iOS 15, Apple created something different to get the job done.
-Now, it's possible to move photos, text, files, and other documents with ease.
+Now it's easy to move photos, text, files, and other documents.
+To do so: